vmware/vic-product/docs/user_doc/vic_vsphere_admin/access_h5_ui.md

 **IMPORTANT**: Do not perform operations on virtual container hosts (VCHs) or container VMs in the vSphere Client inventory views.
 Specifically, using the vSphere Client inventory views to power off, power on, or delete the VCH endpoint VM, or to modify the VCH resource pool or folder, can cause vSphere Integrated Containers Engine to not function correctly.
 Always use the vSphere Integrated Containers plug-in for the vSphere Client or `vic-machine` to perform operations on VCHs.
 The vSphere Client does not allow you to delete container VMs, but do not use the vSphere Client to power container VMs on or off.
 Always use Docker commands or vSphere Integrated Containers Management Portal to perform operations on containers.

+**NOTE**: More functionality will be added to the vSphere Integrated Containers plug-in in future releases.

 **Prerequisites**

 - You are running vCenter Server 6.7 or vCenter Server 6.5.0d or later.
 The vSphere Integrated Containers view does not function with earlier versions of vCenter Server 6.5.0.